CircleCI-Public/circleci-lastmile-ai/README.md

 However -- as you may have noticed by now -- we loosen things up a little for the other tests.
 This is due to the nature of testing AI models: since they are much less transparent and consistent than rule-based procedures, it is not necessarily practical to require that every test cases passes all the time.

 Instead, we can compute metrics over our test data and then define assertions based on fixed thresholds.
 For example, we consider 90% accuracy as passing in function selection.
+Since function calling is somewhat similar to a classifier, it makes sense to evaluate it that way.